azuredevcollege/trainingdays/day4/challenges/02-github-actions-intro.md

 ## Create a new repository

-Create a new repository on your private or organizational account, but be careful when naming this repository.
+Create a new **public** repository on your organizational account for todays exercises, but be careful when naming this repository.

-Like before, create a new repository.

 See an example for naming your repository here:

 ![detailed view of repository](./images/create-new-repository-2.png)

-This allows you to later access this site using your GitHub username or organizaions name like this:
+This allows you to later access this site using your organizations name like this:

 `https://<username or organizationname>.github.io`